DataResponsibly/algorithmic-transparency-playbook/index.md

 You may have played a major role!
 As more organizations use algorithmic systems, there is a **need for practitioners, industry leaders, managers, and executives to take part in making AI responsible.** In this course, we provide a playbook, detailing how to influence change and implement algorithmic transparency for your organization's algorithmic systems.

-This course is based on the <href="https://dataresponsibly.github.io/algorithmic-transparency-playbook/resources/transparency_playbook_camera_ready.pdf" target="_blank">Algorithmic Transparency Playbook</a>, which is a free-guide to algorithmic transparency published by the New York University Center for Responsible AI.
+This course is based on the <a href="https://dataresponsibly.github.io/algorithmic-transparency-playbook/resources/transparency_playbook_camera_ready.pdf" target="_blank">Algorithmic Transparency Playbook</a>, which is a free-guide to algorithmic transparency published by the New York University Center for Responsible AI.

 <hr>